Be Confident Getting a Tooth Pulled In Arlington, TX

 - ABSCESSED TOOTH | A severe tooth infection or decay.

 - TOOTH BLOCKAGE | Extra teeth sometimes block or prevent other teeth from coming in properly or at all.

 - PERIODONTAL DISEASE | Gum disease can reach a point where the tissues and bone can no longer support a tooth.

 - BRACES | In some situations, tooth extraction is necessary for orthodontic treatment.

 - ENDODONTIC FAILURE | A root canal may not be able to repair a tooth and must be pulled.

 - POOR COSMETIC DENTISTRY CANDIDATES | Sometimes teeth are so badly damaged, disfigured, crowded, etc. that they are poor candidates for cosmetic dentistry procedures like dental veneers for example.

-Call us today if you are in the Mansfield, TX, Grand Prairie or Arlington, TX, area to schedule a visit and see what makes our practice so great!
+Call us today if you are in the Arlington TX area near Grand Prairie to schedule a visit and see what makes our practice so great!